Python-GIS-book/site/source/part2/chapter-06/md/05-selecting-data-based-on-geometries.md

 _**Figure 6.XX**.
 Eight common spatial predicates formed based on spatial relations between two geometries.
 Modified after Egenhofer et al. (1992)_

+The top row of the **Figure 6.XX** shows spatial predicates in which the geometries A and B are clearly disjoint from each other, contained or within each other, or identical to each other.
+The bottom row shows examples of spatial relationships that are slightly "special cases" in one way or another.
+When two geometries *touch* each other, they have at least one point in common at the border, but their interiors do not intersect with each other.
+When the interiors of the geometries A and B are on top of each other (or have at least one point in common), the geometries are said to be *intersecting* with each other.
+The spatial predicate for *covers* is when the interior of geometry B is almost totally within A, except at least one common coordinate at the border.
+Similarly, if geometry A is almost totally contained by the geometry B (except at least one common coordinate at the border) the spatial predicate is called *covered by*.
+These eight examples represent some of the common spatial predicates based on two Polygon shapes.
+When other shapes are considered (Points, LineStrings), there are plenty of more topological relations: altogether 512 with 2D data.

 ## Making spatial queries in Python